witheve/docs/src/handbook/bind.md

   [#div text: seconds]
 ```

-Comapred to the previous block, we only changed `bind` to `commit`.
+Compared to the previous block, we only changed `bind` to `commit`.
 When you run this block, at first you'll see a single message like before.
 However, you'll notice that messages begin to accumulate every second.
 Unlike with bind, **committed records persist in the database until they are intentionally removed**.

 To make things very concrete, we can actually mimic the behavior of a bind using two blocks that commit.
 We've already got the first one (the one just above), that commits messages to `@browser`.
 Now all we need is a second block, one that removes old committed messages from `@browser`: